 Arthritis & Assistive Devices

 There are many assistive devices on the market for those living with arthritis.
 What you will need really does depend on the affected joints you need help with.
-Whether it’s gipping/grabbing tools, braces, or the easy pour Uccello Kettle.
+Whether it’s gipping/grabbing aids like our Grip Mat, braces, or the easy pour Uccello Kettle.
 There are many options out there to choose from to help make life easier at home.

 For other arthritis living aid, feel free to review the Arthritis Ireland Shop.